dennisreimann/website/src/articles/2017-01-09-phoenix-passwordless-authentication-magic-link.md

 The `verify_token_value` function ensures that the token has not expired.
 It does so by limiting the fetch from the database and setting a `where` clause for the time period.
-You could also handle this by fetching the token without the clause and checking the validity in your code.
+You could also handle this by fetching the token without the clause and just using the `Phoenix.Token.verify/4` function providing the `max_age` option.
 This would give you the chance to have different error messages for cases of invalid and expired tokens.
-(I will leave that as an exercise for you)
+(I will leave that as an exercise for you – the `:invalid` and `:expired` cases should get handled in `SessionController.show/2` then)

 Once the token is used the `verify_token` function deletes the token.
 This way tokens cannot be redeemed multiple times.